Sustainable, Regenerative Farms – Not Factory Farms

 Grassland forms a vital part of our countryside.
 For centuries it has been the principal food source for cattle and sheep.
 Fields of just grass provide all nutritional components an animal needs.
 Our fields contain a variety of other plant species including herbs, wildflowers, and clovers.
 Rich in essential vitamins and minerals our grasses not only provide incredible healthy nutrition but also support a diverse range of insects and wildlife.

-We do not believe you have to cut down acres of rainforest, grow miles of land for grain, we simply utilise what is in abundance right on our doorstep.
+We do not believe you have to cut down acres of rainforest, grow miles of land for grain, we simply utilise what is in abundance right on our doorstep and our feeding philosophy is rooted in regenerative agriculture - nurturing both the animals and the land they live on.
 Our ruminant animals only ever eat a diet of 100% pure natural grass, all grown on our farms.
+Our chicken and pigs, although not ruminants, eat a diet wholly supportive of their needs.

 Slow Food

 One of our fundamental principles of farming the Pipers Farm way is to grow livestock slowly.
 By selecting the right breeds, with the right diet, we let animals grow at a natural pace.
-This is of paramount importance to the health and welfare of our stock and it also ensures an animal has developed a proper bone structure and texture in the meat – resulting in real eating quality.
+This is of paramount importance to the health and welfare of our stock, and it also ensures an animal has developed a proper bone structure and texture in the meat – resulting in real eating quality.

 We are also passionate about the Slow Food movement, a grassroots organisation that is the alternative to fast food.
 Slow Food strives to preserve traditional and regional cuisine and encourages farming characteristics in line with the local ecosystem.
 The Slow Food motto is "Good, clean and fair" - a sentiment we couldn’t agree more with.